rishi1999/random-projections/docs/index.md

 #### Random Projections
 When we have datasets that are too large, traditional methods of calculating low-rank matrix approximations are ineffective.
 This can be due to factors such as:
-\begin{itemize}
-     \item having missing or inaccurate data
+     - having missing or inaccurate data
-     \item storing all the data simultaneously in memory may not be possible
-\end{itemize}
-One solution to these problems is the use of random projections.
+     - storing all the data simultaneously in memory may not be possible One solution to these problems is the use of random projections.
 Instead of directly computing the matrix factorization, we randomly project the matrix onto a lower-dimensional subspace and then compute the factorization.
 Often, we are able to do this without significant loss of accuracy.
 With these randomized algorithms, analyzing massive data sets becomes tractable.

 #### Kernel Methods